Activites in Indonesia

 Rainforest Jungle Trek

-The museum, in the province of Aceh is one of the areas worst hit by the 2004 tsunami.
-An educational centre has been developed to aid in evacuation procedures and help out as an emergency shelter if a tsunami hit again.
+The province of Aceh was one of the areas worst hit by the 2004 Boxing Day tsunami.
+Since then, an educational centre has been developed to help advise on evacuation procedures should a tsunami hit again.
 The Tsunami Museum also sheds light on that fateful day.

 Komodo and Rinca islands